 Want to see some of the most interesting art exhibitions in Tokyo?
 The National Art Center is the place to go, as they always have something new to see – in fact, it’s an “empty museum” with no permanent displays!

 The point of this museum is to constantly display rotating exhibitions from all over Japan and the rest of the world.
 That’s why many art lovers who have been to Tokyo before will often find themselves back again to see what the curators have put together for the current exhibitions.

 It wouldn’t be very useful to tell you about what they have right now, as it will change in a few weeks.
 One of their most popular past exhibitions was one on Monet, and a late 2022 one will be on the art of Japanese design.

 Admission into the museum itself is free, but the special exhibitions usually require a ticket, which varies in price.
 The museum also hosts workshops and education programs on many topics led by diverse instructors.
 On the National Art Center website, you can check out what is happening during your trip.

 See Related: Best Places to Travel Alone in the World

 Address: Roppongi Hills Mori Tower, 6-10-1 Roppongi, Minato-ku, Tokyo, Japan

-Its collection has amassed over 400 pieces over the years and includes paintings, drawings, sculptures, photographs, and videos.
-There are also frequent rotating exhibitions with a wide range of themes, also stemming from Japan and the region.
+Its collection has amassed over 400 pieces, including paintings, drawings, sculptures, photographs, and videos.
+There are also frequent rotating exhibitions with a wide range of themes stemming from Japan and the region.